openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 **Read command into CMD FIFO from L2 memory**

 To initiate a read operation from L2 memory, the CMD FIFO asserts both the READY and REQ signals to the uDMA core, indicating its readiness to receive command.
 A high READY signal signifies that the CMD FIFO has available space, while a high REQ signal confirms that the FIFO can accept command from the uDMA core and that the number of pending transactions does not exceed its capacity.
-The CMD FIFO internally maintains a counter to track unserved transactions from the core.
+The CMD FIFO internally maintains a counter to track unserved transactions from the uDMA core.

 Upon receiving the REQ signal and if the QSPI TX channel is enabled via CMD CSRs, the uDMA core initiates arbitration.
-If the QSPI TX channel wins arbitration, the core issues a GNT (grant) signal to the uDMA QSPI.
+If the QSPI TX channel wins arbitration, the uDMA core issues a GNT (grant) signal to the uDMA QSPI.
 Once command is successfully read from L2 memory, the uDMA core asserts a VALID signal along with the command for transmission to the QSPI.

 The uDMA QSPI writes this command into the CMD FIFO and keeps the READY and REQ signals asserted as long as the aforementioned conditions remain valid.
 The uDMA core de-asserts the VALID signal in the following clock cycle and reasserts it only when new command is available for transmission.
 Since the FIFO is initially empty, both READY and REQ signal are asserted at power up.